The pathways at your Akron Zoo are ADA accessible. In addition, we have tried to make most exhibits easy to view from any vantage point.

 Located across from the penguin exhibit, the Guest Comfort Station is a private room where guests can go for a few minutes of privacy.
 The room is also available for nursing mothers.

-Click here for the social story to assist with planning your zoo visit.
+Click here for more information on the social story to assist with planning your zoo visit.

 The most powerful aspect of the Sensory Inclusive Zoo Initiative is the continued staff training.
 All of our staff participate in training sessions designed to raise their awareness of sensory processing disorders, inform them about the services provided through the Sensory Inclusive Zoo Initiative and discuss strategies that they can implement in their daily work to help the Akron Zoo reach its goal to be “Sensory Inclusive.”